mukherjeesrijit/sam-live-app/README.md

 # Step-by-Step Process
+SAM stands for Segment Anything.
+This is a [foundation model by Meta](https://segment-anything.com/).
+I have been using it for my medical image segmentation, and it has been extremely powerful for generating initial masks, on which my medical professional collaborators can add/remove wrong annotations.
+It reduces their work by 10x, I believe.
+However, SAM2 is not available offline in our own system - the live app system is extremely powerful because the prompts can be adjusted based on the live outputs that it gives.
+Now, you can do it in your own system.

 ## Step 1: Install SAM2.
 We are using the image predictor capability of SAM2.
 Follow the instructions [here](https://github.com/facebookresearch/sam2) clearly.